ColtenMikulastik/ColtenMikulastik/README.md

 I am an open-source freedom geek (computer wizard ⚡).

 ## Interests
-I am an intern at Black Swan Cybersecurity, and interested in all sorts of interactions between users and their computers.
+I am a Security Specialist at Black Swan Cybersecurity, and interested in all sorts of interactions between users and their computers.

 ### I love learning about:
 - Open source everything